PCMR BUILDS

 There are some subtle differences outside of performance:

-- NVIDIA has a noticeably better video encoder, and is therefore a better option for streaming.
+NVIDIA has a noticeably better video encoder, and is therefore a better option for streaming and for video editing (but you should check if the software you are using will take advantage of it).

-- NVIDIA GPUS can make use of DLSS (The 4000 series of DLSS 3) and tends to be much more competent in the Ray Tracing department.
+NVIDIA GPUS can make use of DLSS and Frame Generation and tends to be much more competent in the Ray Tracing department, although AMD has lately made big strides with their FSR technologies as well.

-Don't care about any of these?
+Don't care about brands?
 Pick your price point and check benchmarks of the GPUs in that range, particularly in the games you want to play.

 Q: Should I get Intel Arc?

 Intel Arc is the latest player in the GPU market, however, it comes with some drawbacks.
 For starters, Resizable BAR is a requirement for Arc due to the memory subsystem.
-Without ReBAR enabled, Intel Arc will experience poor performance and stuttering.
+Without ReBAR enabled, Intel Arc will experience poor performance and stuttering, so be sure to activate it if you get one.
 Furthermore, Intel Arc does not do well with older games using APIs such as DX9 and DX11, and will suffer a performance regression compared to similarly priced AMD and NVIDIA cards.
 Finally, Intel Arc offers AV1 encoding for a cheap price, making this a valuable option for content creators and streamers.
+It is also really well priced, so do consider it, depending on your use case.

 Q: Do I need an SSD?

 SSDs improve the load times in day-to-day usage.
-Loading Windows, Firefox, or Word, for example, are another order of magnitude faster.
-However, it has minimal impact on gaming performance apart from decreasing the loading time.
+Loading Windows, Firefox, or Word, for example, are another order of magnitude faster For gaming, SSDs noticeably decrease loading times, although they don’t tend to do much for the actual in game performance.

 Refer to this video to see the difference in real-time.